xaolanx/hjem-rum/README.md

 ## Setup

+> [!WARNING]
+> Importing Hjem Rum as a NixOS Module is being deprecated in favor of a Hjem Module.
+While this should not change user-side functionality, it does mean you will need to change where you import Hjem Rum in your config, and how you do so.
+If you were previously using Hjem Rum with the soon-to-be deprecated NixOS Module (importing it into `imports`), please see below on how to update to the Hjem Module.
+For more information on why this was done, see [#33](https://github.com/snugnug/hjem-rum/pull/33).

 To start using Hjem Rum, you must first import the flake and its modules into your system(s):

 ```nix